pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-gui/index.md

 ## Download

-Download the Pactus GUI installer from [here](https://pactus.org/download/#pactus-graphical-user-interface-gui).
+Download the Pactus GUI installer from the official website at pacus.org.

 ### Code certificate issue